/School Information / Nurse-Medical

 All new students must have a current physical and proof of immunizations.

-Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school.
+Physical Exam: Illinois law requires a current physical exam, less than one year from the 1st day of school, when entering 6th grade.
 Students without a current exam on file will not be allowed to attend the 1st day of school unless there is an appointment card from the doctor’s office on file with the school nurse.

 All out of state students moving into the district are required to show proof of an eye exam performed by an Illinois licensed optometrist.